zifuwan/ONLY/README.md

 ## 💡Environment

 We test our codebase with PyTorch 2.0.1.
-Please install corresponding PyTorch and CUDA versions according to your computational resources.
+Please install the corresponding PyTorch and CUDA versions according to your computational resources.

 ```
 conda create -n ONLY python=3.10